gndprx/Arduino-Stepper-NewEncoder/README.md

 stepperRotationMultiplier was added as a means to amplify the number of steps per pulse without changing your micro stepping.
 A default multiplier of 1 will rotate your chosen micro step amount for a single click of the encoder wheel.
 Upping the value to 2 will rotate 2 micro steps per single click, etc...

 ## Known Limitations

 When using the Arduino Uno, you are limited to only using a single encoder wheel based on the number of available interrupt pins on the board.
 This means you can only control one stepper or you would have to provide a means of switching outputs to manually select additional motors to control with the same wheel.

 I have not tested but upgraindg to an ATMega may allow more than one.
 It's on my future to-do list to try.
+The Mega should support 6 external interrupt pins which means in theory it could handle up to 3 encoder wheels at a time.